joakim/git-easy/Readme.md

 The structure of all branch related commands is always `git verb (group) branch-name`, which even makes grammatical sense ("start the feature fun-experiment").

-As the last command in the example above shows, all commands except `git start` assume the current branch if none is specified.

-Grouping you branches makes for a tidy branch structure in both the terminal and some UI applications for Git:
+Grouping you branches also makes for a tidy branch structure in both the terminal and certain UI applications:

 ![Branches displayed as a directory structure](https://s3.amazonaws.com/f.cl.ly/items/1037020o2r322P320c1Z/Image%202014-04-28%20at%2011.44.38%20PM.png)

+As the last command in the example above shows, all commands taking `branch` as an argument (except `git start`) assume the current branch if none is specified.

 ## Configuration

-Configuration values may be set using the `git config` command, e.g. `git config gitano.mainline "production"`.
+Configuration values are set using the `git config` command, e.g. `git config gitano.mainline "production"`.

 ### gitano.mainline